dineshrivankar/fabric-network-extensibility/docs/add-new-org.md

 **# Step 1**

 Generate crypto material for new organization. kindly explore below files.
-After genration of the artifacts, print out the new Org specific configuration material in JSON file (org3.json)
+After generation of the artefacts, print out the new Org specific configuration material in JSON file (org3.json)

 ```bash
     new-org/configtx.yaml